abidkhanpk/dbsync/README.md

 ---

 ## Useful npm scripts
+- You can run Prisma directly with `npx prisma ...`; the scripts below are shortcuts.
 | Script | Description |
 | ------ | ----------- |
 | `npm run prisma:pull` | Introspect current DB into `schema.prisma` |